Ashrit26/Course_Management/README.md

 ## Overview

-Welcome to the [Your Project Name] repository!
-This project is designed to [briefly describe the purpose and goals of the project].
+Welcome to the Course_Management repository!
+Our project, Data-Driven Course Management, stemmed from the desire to enhance the academic journey for students through personalized course recommendations.
+Inspired by the potential of data analytics, we sought to harness past semester data to optimize course selection.

 ## Getting Started